 - Wait for an offer to be made on the property.

 - Negotiate and accept an offer, and start the closing process which includes inspections and appraisal.

 - Once the sale is final, the proceeds will be distributed to the heirs or beneficiaries in accordance with the terms of the will.

 Sometimes heirs and beneficiaries don’t have the time or money to put towards an inherited property.
 As a solution, selling the home for cash is an excellent way to ensure you’re getting the most out of your inherited property.

-If you’re ready to sell a house fast in Knoxville, Chattanooga or Nashville, we’re here to help.
-Give us a call today at (865) 999-0025 or fill out our online form to get started and to get a no-obligation cash offer.
+If you’re ready to sell a house fast in Knoxville, Chattanooga, or Nashville, we’re here to help.
+Give us a call today at (865) 999-0025 or fill out our online form to get started and get a no-obligation cash offer.
 We look forward to hearing from you!

 Losing a loved one and figuring out what to do with an inherited property can be a difficult time for anyone.
 Although selling a house while in probate can be a difficult and stressful process, it doesn’t have to be.
 With the right guidance and assistance, you can successfully sell your property and move on with your life.
 If you’re considering selling a house as is while in probate, contact Nexus Homebuyers today.
 We’re here to help you get the best possible price for your property and make sure the process is as smooth as possible!